jundalisay/spblist/content/en/material/principles/intro/chapter-04b.md

   - Large Planet zone
   - Oort Cloud
   - Stellar Halo

+This is also seen in galaxy rotation curves which have different dynamics from that predicted by Newton's inverse square law.

+{{< img src="/graphics/physics/rotation.jpg" alt="Galaxy Rotation Curves" cap="The division of a territory into 4 parts is seen in both the orbits in our solar system and in the rotation curves of a spiral galaxy.
+This removes the need for dark matter to explain gravitational lensing and galaxy rotation." >}}

+## Works on BAOs too

+The spherical shape matches that of the baryonic acoustic oscilations (BAOs) which are seen from the cosmic microwave background (CMB).

+{{< img src="/graphics/physics/bao.jpg" alt="baryonic acoustic oscilation" >}}

+Physics explains that after the Big Bang, the formation of protons and neutrons created sound waves that rippled through the radiation-soup that is later seen as the CMB.
+Galaxies then formed along those ripples, forming the observed clusters.

+We explain that those ripples represent the aether deploying itself in spacetime as to create a ripple shape that has no visible vortex or center.
+This is because vortices imply an identity.

+The galaxies that are along the ripples are then the identities deployed by the aether oscillations.
+This is why the BAOs do not have a vortex.
+Instead they have a ripple.

+Likewise, a galaxy or star does not have a ripple, but instead has arms and orbits that go around its vortex.

+This rippling of gravitational territories then leads to our Multiverse Theory that is based on Cartesian Physics which views the aether as an invisible liquid substance that fills everything.

+{{< q a="Descartes" c="The World, Chapter 13" >}}
+The conclusion is that the force that causes them to go towards E is vibratory in nature.
+As the particles change position, it increases or relaxes those diverse small vibrations.
+{{< /q >}}

+Changes or movement in the aether are done through vibrations, different from particles that are moved by contact.

+## What Happens at the Edge?

+Going to the edge of the universe linearly is not possible, since the spacetime travels faster any the speed of any material or electromagnetic object.
+The only solution is to teleport beyond the edge of that universe.
+But this will merely bring the object to another universe within the same layer and spacetime coordinates.

+{{< img src="/graphics/physics/multiverse.jpg" alt="Multiverse" cap="The proper movement to escape the confines of the current universe is to use the Positive Force to go up the multiverse ladder">}}

 This will be discussed more in the Part on Spacetime.